 The Diabetes Prevention Program team is (left to right) Kathy Sterbenz, R.N., Cody Wilson, and Melinda Williamson.
-They offer classes and several exercise programs throughout the reservation each week that are dedicated to living a healthy lifestyle.
+They offer classes and several exercise programs throughout the common land each week that are dedicated to living a healthy lifestyle.

 MAYETTA: The pring series of classes begins this week that is being offered by the Diabetes Prevention Program (DPP) staff to help people lose wieght and to learn healthy nutritional ways to eat better.
 Classes are about setting “do-able” weight-loss goals, preparing healthy meals and having fun while increasing an exercise routine.

 The first class will be held Wednesday, from 5 p.m. to 6 p.m. with another class scheduled for Thursday from noon to 1 p.m.
 Classes are held in the DPP suite of offices located in the Prairie Band Health Center.
 Classes are open to the community and are held weekly for 16 weeks.